amyreese/znc-push/README.md

     Authentication token for push notifications.

-    This option must be set when using Notify My Android, Pushover, Pushsafer, Prowl, PushBullet, Nexmo, Pushjet, or Telegram.
+    This option must be set when using Notify My Android, Pushover, Pushsafer, Prowl, PushBullet, or Telegram.

     When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as password.